sohan-4/RPI-MANE-SAC-Website/Liam_Research/README.md

+10/4/2024
+Liam Coll

+Today we focused on working on and completing the events page.
+We determined that the events page needs the following:
+1. An area to include an image of the event, a poster, or some related image
+2. A title of the event, which is limited to 30 characters
+3. Description of the event
+4. date and time of event
+5. Loction of Event
+6. Link to event/website/discord/related links
+The ability for members to edit, add and remove events will be important. i also want to implement a system to email all relevant individiduals once an event is posted.
+The MANE SAC's biggest event is Coffee and Questions, where we run a poll of the MANE student body to gauge their general mental and acedemic wellbeing and progress.
+Reaching as many MANE students as possible via an email with all relevant information will be extremely important
+Not all information needs to be filled.
+For example, a link may not be needed, and the event may not have an image.
+Only the desciption and the title are mandatory to add an event.
+I am currently working with the department to secure service space, but they have been slow to get back to me.

 10/1/2024
 Liam Coll
 Over the weekend, I finalized the member information for each member of the council.
 I still have to aquire an image for each member.
 This is the following information collected